 Texas Republican leaders are signaling that a failed "bathroom bill" in 2017 that targeted transgender individuals and upended the legislature isn't coming back.

 Lt.
 Gov. Dan Patrick on Tuesday called the issue "settled" and claimed victory, even though two attempts to restrict bathroom access for transgender persons never passed last session.

-New Republican House Speaker Dennis Bonnen told NBC 5 he's not interested in another try.
+New Republican House Speaker Dennis Bonnen has also said he's not interested in another try.

 A North Carolina "bathroom bill" in 2016 sparked backlash and boycotts worth billions of dollars in lost revenue.